ar-io/ar-io-node/docs/linux-setup.md

     ```
     GRAPHQL_HOST=arweave.net
     GRAPHQL_PORT=443
+    START_HEIGHT=1000000
     ```
-    - These values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
+    - The GRAPHQL values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
+    - `START_HEIGHT` is an optional line.
+It sets the block number where your node will start downloading transactions headers.
+If your node receives a request for a transaction not included in what is downloaded to your node, it will be redirected to arweave.net to get the data.

 - Build the Docker container:
     ```